Ultimate light-shining-through-a-wall experiments to establish QCD axions as the dominant form of dark matter: Summary of LSW physics

 where $\ee^{-\zeta}$ defines the clipping losses and $\beta_0^{-1}$ summarize all other loss sources (see \cref{sec:optics} for details).

-The clipping losses in \cref{eq:boost} will turn out to be a leading factor in limiting the reach for LSW experiments, as discussed in \cref{sec:optimizing_the_setup}.
-Magnets with sufficiently large aperture could in principle prevent these losses and allow for the construction of LSW experiments that are hundreds of kilometers long -- albeit by introducing the challenges and costs associated with large apertures.
+The clipping losses in \cref{eq:boost} turn out to be a leading factor in limiting the reach for LSW experiments, as discussed in \cref{sec:optimizing_the_setup}.
+Magnets with sufficiently large aperture could, in principle, prevent these losses and allow for the construction of LSW experiments that are hundreds of kilometers long -- albeit by introducing the challenges and costs associated with large apertures.
 However, at such length scales another challenge becomes relevant: since LSW experiments need to follow a straight line, the curvature of Earth becomes a relevant, limiting factor.
 To illustrate this point, consider digging a straight tunnel of length $2L$, which emerges from Earth's surface on both ends.
 The depth $d$ in the middle of the tunnel is

 where $R_\oplus \approx \SI{6370}{\km}$ is Earth's approximate radius.
 Note that $d$ in \cref{eq:earth_curvature} also corresponds to the maximum height of the support structures needed if \hyperlsw were to be constructed on or, more accurately, tangential to Earth's surface.
 Therefore, and to maintain sufficient mechanical stability, a tunnel is preferable over surface construction.
 The deepest mine in the world, the Mponeng mine in South Africa, operates at a depth of about \SI{4}{\km}~\cite{mponeng_mine}, corresponding to an experiment of total length $2L \approx \SI{450}{\km}$.
 These operations have to deal with high temperatures and other logistical challenges, but can nonetheless inform a limit on the possible length.